 We look after one of the world's largest and most significant holdings of fine art and heritage objects – a treasure chest of history.
-No other organisation conserves such a range of heritage locations with buildings, contents, gardens and settings intact, nor provides such extensive public access.
+With over 200 collections, 144 of which are accredited museums, no other organisation conserves such a range of heritage locations with buildings, contents, gardens and settings intact, nor provides such extensive public access.

-Many works of art, furniture and other objects in the collections were commissioned, acquired and accumulated by country house owners over many centuries, as contemporary furnishings and as dazzling displays.
+Many of the works of art, furniture and other objects in our collections were commissioned, acquired and accumulated by past owners over many centuries, as contemporary furnishings and as dazzling displays.

 Frequently these were conscious creations - personal statements of taste, patronage, lineage and social status.
 High fashion, design and superb craftsmanship were the order of the day.

 But not all places are grand treasure houses.
 Many are small and not at all ostentatious, with deep personal associations, sometimes with an individual writer, politician, architect, poet or composer.

 Many historic libraries also survive remarkably intact, conjuring a special atmosphere of personal study and reflection.
 They range from those of wealthy collectors to those formed with more practical and provincial ambitions.
 Some were formed by literary giants, such as the writers Rudyard Kipling and George Bernard Shaw.